American Indian Education Oversight Committee

 This presentation discussed resources for career counseling to assist students and adults in acquiring the knowledge, skills, and attitudes that enable a successful transition from school to work.

-- The California Careers Web site works with students to facilitate career exploration and future opportunities.
+- California Career Resource Network works with students to facilitate career exploration and future opportunities.

-- The Career Zone Web site offers assessments and other resources to help students look at college options or vocational training and occupational training.
+- California Career Zone offers assessments and other resources to help students look at college options or vocational training and occupational training.
 A downloadable workbook charts progress as students work through the site.
 Accounts are free to establish so results can be saved.
 A resume builder is also available.
 Other features are Interest Profiler, Skills Profiler, and Work Importance Profiler.

 Item 1―CDE Updates, Presented by Judy Delgado, American Indian Education Consultant